-Photo: A tour guest on the Masters of the Air tour visits the Imperial War Museum-Duxford and locates an image of her uncle within the American Air Museum display.

-Dear Friend of the Museum, I invite you to join a tour of England, exploring the storied airfields of the Mighty Eighth Air Force.
-This tour is a one-ofa-kind journey led by expert local guides and special guests along the way.
-STEPHEN J. WATSON This unique tour of East Anglia incorporates meetings with local farm families who have carried on the stories of the Air War by lovingly restoring and maintaining the bases that at one time transformed pastures into "bomber country."
-Listening to the tales of the American boys who flew and fought, visiting the museums they have built in old concrete control towers, and standing on the observation deck at Thorpe Abbotts, get closer to the Air War than anywhere else in the world.
-These people appreciate the sacrifices the American bomber boys made for them.
+Photo: A tour guest on The Mighty Eighth tour visits the Imperial War Museum-Duxford and locates an image of her uncle within the American Air Museum display.
+Courtesy Nathan Huegen.
+Dear Graduates and Friends of West Point, I invite you on a tour of England unlike any other offered in educational group travel.
+Masters of the Air, a companion tour to the book of the same name by Dr. Donald L. Miller, is a journey back in time to the airfields of East Anglia in the 1940s.
+At that time, villages with prewar populations in the hundreds suddenly buzzed with the energy of thousands of pilots, crew, and support staff carrying out the missions to bring about the unconditional surrender of Nazi Germany.
+In partnership with The National WWII Museum, join the Traveling Irish on a one-of-a-kind journey led by expert local guides and experience firsthand accounts of local farm families who have carried on the stories of the air war by lovingly restoring and maintaining the bases that at one time transformed pastures into "bomber country."
+This fascinating tour of East Anglia pays tribute to the American servicemen who flew and fought, visiting the museums locals have built in old concrete control towers, and standing on the observation decks where planes once roared past.
+The people of East Anglia appreciate the sacrifices the American bomber boys made for them.
 That's what motivates them to maintain, without expectation of gain, the bases they rebuilt on the soil of their ancestors.
 In London, learn more about the Royal Air Force and stand where history was made beneath the streets where Churchill and his cabinet directed the war effort.
-Honor the heroic young Americans who were part of the "friendly invasion" of England.
-This deeply moving experience connects you to the Bomber Boys who flew and fought to end the war, at last.
-Sincerely, Stephen J. Watson President & CEO, The National WWII Museum Bringing history to life Visit St. Clement Danes Church, the spiritual heart of the Royal Air Force in London, England.

-Cover photo: Candid portrait of Captain Clark Gable when he was serving as an Aerial Gunner in the US Army Air Forces during World War II.
+Join fellow alumni and friends on this captivating tour to honor the heroic young Americans who were part of the "friendly invasion" of England.
+This deeply moving experience connects you to the bomber boys who sacrificed so much to end the war, at last.
+Sincerely, Terence A. Sinkfield '99 Vice President, Alumni Support West Point Association of Graduates Serving West Point and the Long Gray Line travel@wpaog.org | 845-446-1604 Cover photo: Candid portrait of Captain Clark Gable when he was serving as an Aerial Gunner in the US Army Air Forces during World War II.
 Courtesy of Masheter Movie Archive/Alamy Stock.
 Archival photo this page: St Clement Danes church ablaze May 10, 1941.
 Background Photo by Antiqua Print Gallery, courtesy of Alamy Stock Photo.